 Kia PV5 EV revealed as brand’s first van

-The Kia PV5 will be available in two body styles.
+The Kia PV5 will be available in numerous body styles, with more to come in the future.

 Listen to this Article

-The Kia PV5 has been unveiled ahead of its debut, which was scheduled for February 27 at the carmaker’s 2025 EV Day event.
-Not only is the PV5 Kia’s first van but also the introductory model for its Platform Beyond Vehicle (PBV), a modular skateboard designed to spawn all-electric multi-purpose utility vehicles targeted towards private and commercial sectors.
+The Kia PV5 was fully unveiled at the carmaker’s 2025 EV Day event.
+Not only is the PV5 Kia’s first van, but it is also the introductory model for its Platform Beyond Vehicle (PBV), a modular skateboard designed to spawn all-electric multi-purpose utility vehicles targeted at private and commercial sectors.

-1. Kia will offer the PV5 van in Passenger and Cargo body styles
+1. Kia will offer the PV5 van in passenger, cargo, crew body styles

-2. The Passenger version has rear seats, but the Cargo one doesn’t
+2. The Passenger version has rear seats, but the Cargo and Crew ones don’t

 3. Separate screens for the instrument cluster and the infotainment system